Terms of Business

 3.1 Our charges

-Our charges are principally based on the amount of our professional time spent on the matter, although other factors may also be taken into account.
+Our costs include our charges which are partly based on the amount of our professional time spent on the matter and partly based on standard charges for particular matters, although other factors may also be taken into account.
 Such factors may include the size and complexity of the matter and the degree of urgency involved.
 We may adjust our standard charges if highly specialised knowledge is required, or if the matter is complex and/or urgent.
-Fixed charges may apply in relation to specific tasks (eg the actual filing of a patent application).

 Our hourly rates are primarily based on the seniority and experience of the professional staff involved.
 These rates are reviewed periodically.
 Our charges are calculated at the rates which are current when the work is carried out.
 Please ask us at any time if you would like to be sent details of those rates.